rahulbakshee/TechMeIfYouCan/README.md

-I am a Data Scientist who uses Machine Learning, Deep Learning and Computer Vision to solve real world problems that people or organisations are facing.
+I am a Data Scientist working on Machine Learning, Deep Learning, Computer Vision and Natural Language Processing to solve real world problems that people or organisations are facing.
 I write about software, hardware and Tech in general.

 <!--more-->